MoffKalast/vizanti/ReadMe.md

 ```bash
 roslaunch outdooros server.launch
 ```
 The web app can be accessed at `http://<host_ip>:5000`.
 Client settings are automatically saved in localStorage.
 The satelite imagery renderer also uses the indexedDB to store tiles for offline use (note that this is IP specific).
+By default the rosbridge instance also occupies port 5001.

 If you're using a mobile device connected to a robot's hotspot that doesn't have internet access, make sure to turn off mobile data.
 This will prevent Android from sending packets to the wrong gateway.